Animeshp43/Task-management-web-application/README.md

-# Task Management Web Applciation
+# Task Management Web Application

 This repository contains a simple Task Management web application built to satisfy the internship assignment requirements.
 - Build a simple Task Management web application where Project Managers (PMs) and Users can manage tasks effectively.